 The Microsoft Visual Basic compiler is available as part of Microsoft Visual Studio in all campus computer labs.
-If you'd like to own a personal copy of Visual Studio, see the instructions here.
+If you'd like to own a personal copy of Visual Studio.

 These steps show you how to compile and execute a Visual Basic program.